google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 * Table of Contents
 {:toc}

-Building for multi-screen experiences is not as hard as it sounds.
-In this guide, we are going to create a simple landing page that shows you the basics of how to build a web site using "[Mobile First](link to mobile first)" design principles that will enable you to easily scale your experiences up from a mobile device through to a Desktop and beyond.
-We will show you best practices for interacting with touch and mice, structuring your content across screen sizes.
+Building multi-screen experiences is not as hard as it sounds.
+In this guide, we are going to create a simple landing page that shows you the basics of building a web site using "[Mobile First](link to mobile first)" design principles that enable you to easily scale your experiences up from a mobile device through to desktops and beyond.
+We will show you best practices for interacting with both touch and mice as well as structuring your content across screen sizes.

 Our goal in this guide is to build an example product landing page for our hypothetical Smiles product.
 The end result will be a fully functioning page